3SConsult/PT3S/sphinx_docs/installation.rst

 The new documentation can be found at https://aw3s.github.io/PT3S/index.html

-Note: The copying process will be automated in the future
+Note: The copying process will be automated in the future.